 Personal: The spell affects only you.

 Touch: You must touch a creature or object to affect it.
 A touch spell that deals damage can score a critical hit just as a weapon can.
-A touch spell threatens a critical hit on a natural roll of 20 and deals maximum damage on a successful critical hit.
+A touch spell threatens a critical hit on a natural roll of 20 and deals double damage on a successful critical hit.

 Close: The spell reaches as far as 25 feet away from you.
 The maximum range increases by 5 feet for every two full caster levels (30 feet at 2nd caster level, 35 feet at 4th caster level, and so on).